Updated: January 2017

 - Plus much more

-If you’re not ready to purchase the $29 guide, then lets talk more about starting your own business here.
+If you’re not ready to purchase the $47 course, then lets talk more about starting your own business here.

 By now you know that you should decide whether being a social planner or a corporate planner is more appealing to you.